South Carolina Solar Panel Cost & Incentives

 Does South Carolina have a state solar tax credit?

 Yes.
 South Carolina offers a 25% state solar tax credit, capped at $3,500 per year or 50% of your state tax liability, whichever is less.
-Unused credits carry forward for up to 10 years, meaning most homeowners will capture the full benefit eventually.
-This is one of the strongest state solar incentives remaining after the federal ITC expired.
+Unused credits carry forward for up to 10 years, so most homeowners eventually capture the full benefit.
+This is one of the strongest state solar incentives that remained after the federal ITC expired.

 Is solar worth it in South Carolina without the federal tax credit?

 Yes.
-The 25% state tax credit, property and sales tax exemptions, and retail-rate net metering make South Carolina one of the best southeastern states for solar.
-Payback periods are typically 9–12 years without the federal credit, compared to 7–10 years when it was available.
-Long-term savings over 25 years can exceed $30,000.
+The 25% state credit, property and sales tax exemptions, and retail-rate net metering make South Carolina one of the best southeastern states for solar.
+Payback periods are 9 to 12 years without the federal credit, compared to 7 to 10 when it was available.
+Long-term 25-year savings can exceed $30,000.

 Does South Carolina have net metering?

 Yes.
 The Energy Freedom Act (Act 236, 2019) established net metering for residential systems up to 20 kW.
-Duke Energy and Dominion Energy provide credits at the full retail rate for excess generation.
-The SC PSC is reviewing potential modifications, so current terms are worth locking in.
+Duke Energy and Dominion Energy credit excess generation at the full retail rate.
+The SC PSC is reviewing potential modifications, so current terms are worth locking in if you're close to deciding.

 How much do solar panels cost in South Carolina?